Duty of Care – Protecting Workers and Students Overseas

 George has led the strategic, and self-sustaining development of ILS from its inception in 2010, to become one of the UK’s leading providers of security risk management and training providers to the aid and development community.
 He heads a team of senior professionals, utilising skills he developed as a security manager for aid agencies in Africa and Asia

 Lloyd Figgins is the founder and CEO of LFL Global Risk Mitigation.
 He is a former police officer, soldier and expedition leader and has worked in over 80 countries, including some of the world’s more hostile and remote regions.
 Lloyd is a Fellow of the Royal Geographical Society and a respected speaker on the subject of risk and crisis management.
-He often provides commentary in the media and has made regular appearances on the BBC and Sky News.
-He is the author of the highly acclaimed book Looking for Lemons – A Travel Survival Guide.
+He often provides commentary in the media and has made regular appearances on the BBC, Fox News, ITV and Sky News.
+He is the author of the highly acclaimed book ‘The Travel Survival Guide’.

 Lieutenant Colonel Sushil Pradhan (retd) is the Director for Consultancy and Services at MitKat Advisory Services, a premium risk management consultancy that operates in South Asia and is based in India.
 During his 22 years of military experience, Sushil handled a variety of combat, instructional, staff and multi-national assignments.
 He was decorated for gallantry in Counter-Terrorist operations; and has served extensively in the Himalayan high-altitudes and in deserts.
 He has been a combat trainer in armored warfare and fighting vehicles.
 A former member of the UN Peacekeeping Mission in Sierra Leone, he is also a qualified trainer for international UN peacekeepers.
 As a senior consultant with MitKat, he has extensive expertise in evolving risk management strategies in difficult geographies specific to India, South Asia, Africa and distressed regions of West Asia.
 Sushil has successfully provided customized solutions to a variety of companies including Bloomberg, Bank of America, Boeing, Caterpillar, GE, Google, IKEA, Standard Chartered Bank, JP Morgan, Siemens, Monsanto, Unilever and Vodafone amongst others.
 Sushil is a regular contributor to professional Security and Armed Forces Journals; and speaker in several influential security forums such as OSAC & ASIS (Middle East).
 His Information Services business vertical currently creates the daily India Risk Tracker, accompanied by Weekly and Monthly Forecast, the Annual India Risk Review; in addition to other special event advisories and post-event analyses.
 As a crisis management/security consultant, Sushil offers a variety of risk assessment and management services to organizations; with the primary focus to de-risk business and optimize operational efficiency in high-risk environments.